CUBRID/cubrid-manual/en/sql/tuning.rst

 *   When a filtered index is specified by **USING INDEX** <index_name>(+) clause or **FORCE INDEX** syntax:

-    Even if a column of which an index consists is not included on the condition of WHERE clause, the filtered index is used.
+    Even if a column of which the index consists is not included on the condition of WHERE clause, the filtered index is used.

     On the below query, my_filter_index cannot be used by "USE INDEX" syntax because a column of which my_filter_index consists is not included on the WHERE condition.